Pocketpills

 What is the best OTC sore throat medicine?

-In most cases, sore throats are caused by bacterial or viral infection.
+In most cases, sore throats are caused by bacterial or viral infections.
 It is thus essential to treat them accordingly.
 However, the following OTC products may help in managing symptoms of sore throat:

 • Ibuprofen and Acetaminophen for throat pain